How To PAY ZERO TAX on Income of 15.46 lakhs in 2017-18? -THE VIDURA WAY!

 In case you have them as a part of your CTC, then don’t forget to take tax SAVING advantage.

 Now, moving to the next step i.e. Step-2

 A little re-jig of CTC helped Karan save Rs.13,535/- of TAXES!!!

-Here is the lists of tax exempt expenses with limits:
+Here are the lists of tax-exempt expenses with limits: